VincitoreSi/VincitoreSi/README.md

 ## 💫 About Me:
-Research Engineer at Samsung R&D, Delhi<br>B.Tech Graduate in Artificial Intelligence and Data Science from Indian Institute of Technology Jodhpur
+Software Engineer at Samsung R&D, Delhi<br>B.Tech Graduate in Artificial Intelligence and Data Science from Indian Institute of Technology Jodhpur

 ### 🌐 Socials: